reichlab/covid19-forecast-hub/data-processed/README.md

 These checks will likely be deprecated in the future.

+## Data visualization

+If you want to visualize your forecasts, you can use our [R shiny app](./explore_processed_data.R) to visualize your forecast.
+This is mainly an internal tool we use to help us know what forecasts are in the repository.
+Thus, it is provided as-is within no warranty.

 ## Meta-data

 Participating teams must provide a metadata file (see [example](../data-processed/UMass-ExpertCrowd/metadata-UMass-ExpertCrowd.txt)), including methodological detail about their approach and a link to a file